What Is Condo In Canada

 The Canadian condo market offers a diverse range of options, catering to various lifestyles and budgets.
 Here are some common types:

 • High-Rise Condos: These are typically tall buildings with multiple floors, often found in urban centers.
 They offer amenities like security, concierge services, and stunning city views.
-However, they can be more expensive and less private.
+Still, they can be more expensive and less private.

 • Low-Rise Condos: These are smaller buildings, usually with fewer floors (often 3-5 stories).
 They tend to offer a more intimate living environment and may be more affordable than high-rise options.
 They might be townhouses or stacked townhouses.